Coffee in Ethiopia

 Wet Mill Stations

-Furthermore, Romina has partnered with more than 2000 smallholder coffee farmers to help them produce specialty coffee in Oromia regional state at Anfilo and Nansabo.
+Furthermore, Romina has partnered with more than 3,170 smallholder coffee farmers to help them produce specialty coffee in Oromia regional state at Anfilo and Nansabo.
 With the coffee produced in Nansabo area graded equivalently as the Sidama coffee.
-Out of the 13 wet mill stations, four produce a specialty coffee which earned various certifications ( Organic, Rainforest, Fair Trade and UTZ certificates).
+Out of the 22 wet mill stations, four produce a specialty coffee which earned various certifications ( Cafe Practice, Organic, Rainforest, Fair Trade and UTZ certificates).

 We aim to increase the production capacity of each wet mill stations we work with.
 We work with farmers in Sidama (Chiri, Bensa, Bona Zuriya, Aroresa and Wensho Wereda), to ensure every coffee bean we produce is of the best quality.
 Each site (see table below) is financed at different capacities to further control the quality of the beans.
 These investment guarantee that farmers focus on the quality of the output.